 For the latest news and views on copyright and related issues, check out The Taper, the official blog of the Library’s Director of Information Policy.

-NEW!!: Schedule a Zoom consult to discuss your copyright or related questions.
+Schedule a Zoom consult to discuss your copyright or related questions.

 Faculty Senate endorses OA Guidelines for Faculty — Learn more about the comprehensive guidance on open access endorsed by the Faculty Senate in May of 2021.